dodona-edu/programmeursleerling/chapters/01 introduction/05 thinking like a programmer/description/description.en.md

 Suppose that you have a deck of cards, each card with a different number on it.
 You have to sort these cards from low to high, lowest card on top.
 Most people are able to do that.
-Also, most people, when you ask them how they do it, will look at you mystified, and answer: "Well,...
-I just sort them low to high... what do you mean with how do I do it?"
+Also, most people, when you ask them how they do it, will look at you mystified, and answer: "Well,… I just sort them low to high… what do you mean with how do I do it?"
 Other people may say: "I first seek the highest card, and put it down.
 Then I seek the next highest card, and put it on top of the highest card.
 Etcetera."
 While this more or less explains how they sort cards,